 In some social agency settings, there are risks from contagious disease.
-Students should discuss these risks and protections with the supervisor.
+Students should discuss these risks and protections with the Field Instructor.
 In some agencies, students will be asked to use universal health care precautions.
-All students who are involved with medical records or with issues regarding the health of their clients are required to follow applicable privacy rules.
+All students who are involved with medical records or with issues regarding the health of their clients should consult with the Health Insurance Portability and Accountability Act of 1996, (HIPAA), updated with Privacy Rules in 2000 and 2003 and with Security Rules in 2005 and 2006 and are required to follow these privacy rules.